ef-lab/ethopy_plugins/psychopy/README.md

 ## Plugin components

-### 1. Match to sample experiment
+### 1. Match to sample experiment (`match_to_sample.py`)

-The `Match to Sample` experiment implements a behavioral paradigm where subjects must match a sample stimulus with a target stimulus.
+The Match to Sample experiment implements a behavioral paradigm where subjects must match a sample stimulus with a target stimulus.

 ```python
 # Example usage in task configuration